 Secondly, we like to be very pro-active at Kohut.
 We feel the more a camper and family know about Kohut, and the more of a connection we have, the easier the transition to camp will be.
 There are a number of things we do to help make this happen, including: personal home visits, camp pre-season get-togethers, the Kohut big-brother/big-sister program, and a “homesickness” mailing with some great tips on words and tools to use to help everyone get ready for the summer.
 We also encourage families to practice for camp by doing extra sleepovers or trips from home.

 Thirdly, Kohut has around 120 staff for 200 campers!
 Approximately 80+ of these staff are counseling staff, which is an exceptional rate of supervision in a mainstream camp setting.
 Not only are our counselors excellent instructors, they are caring adults who enjoy working with and helping children.
 In terms of overcoming homesickness, it is great for campers to know there are lots of nice people and positive role models to help them adapt and settle in to camp.

 Finally, one of the best ways to overcome homesickness is to be busy.
 If a child is active and focused on having fun and learning skills, while mixing with nice people, it makes a huge difference in helping them cope with being away.
 Kohut’s elective yet structured schedule keeps campers busy all day doing things they have chosen and are excited to do.
 This leaves little time to dwell on being away from home and helps tremendously to minimize homesickness.

-If you would like to chat with Lisa or Steve about your specific concerns for your child adjusting into camp, please don’t hesitate to call us.
+If you would like to chat with Lisa about your specific concerns for your child adjusting into camp, please don’t hesitate to call us.